theodore-s-beers/collation-for-dummies/index.md

 hundred KiB on disk, but they can be loaded rapidly at runtime, and a given collator instance needs to do so only once.)

-Once decomposition has been accomplished, all that is left for NFD is to fix the order of the code points so that it matches what is expected canonically in the Unicode standard.
+Once decomposition has been accomplished, all that's left for NFD is to fix the order of the code points so that it matches what is expected canonically in the Unicode standard.
 This is governed by a property called "canonical combining class."
 In the case of what we might refer to as _base letters_, the combining class is 0, i.e., "not reordered."
 Such code points are never moved in normalization.
-Diacritics, on the other hand, have a variety of nonzero combining class values; and when they appear next to one another in a sequence, they must be in order of ascending combining class.
+Diacritics, on the other hand, have a variety of nonzero combining class values; and when they appear next to one another in a sequence, they should be in order of ascending combining class.
 The most common scenario in which this might become an issue is when a letter has two or more diacritics attached to it.
 I can say from my own academic background that this happens with some frequency in Arabic text.
-There is a diacritic called _shadda_, which serves to add emphasis to a consonant; and there are other diacritics that serve as short vowel marks.
+There is, for example, a diacritic called _shadda_, which serves to add emphasis to a consonant; and there are other diacritics that serve as short vowel marks.
 It is by no means uncommon to see an Arabic letter that has both a _shadda_ and a vowel mark above it.
 In such cases, the base letter would have a combining class of 0, and the multiple diacritics should, ideally, be set in order of ascending combining class.
-Let's look at an example:
+Let's look at an
+example:

 ```default
 U+0628 # Arabic letter bā’, CCC 0